Lsq707/developer-jms8.0/java-management/java-download/java-download.md

   ![image of console navigation to java download](images/console-navigation-java-download.png)

-2. Select a Java artifact to download.
+2. Select a JDK to download.

   ![image of Java Releases page](images/java-releases-page.png)

-3. Detailed information of the artifact will be displayed.
-To download an artifact, click **Download**
+3. Detailed information of the JDK will be displayed.
+To download a JDK, click **Download**

   ![image of artifact download page](images/artifact-download-page.png)